-- There is no Letter of Offer from another provider - The student is enrolling in a course that is at a lower level than the one in which the student is currently enrolled - All the support services have not been exhausted by the student - The student is trying to avoid being reported to DHA - The student has outstanding debts to the Institute
+The student is enrolling in a course that is at a lower level than the one in which the student is currently enrolled.

 Student must be provided with a written response and the reason for refusal and advice on their right of appeal.